What You Need to Know About the Colorado Candor Act

 “Adverse health care incidents,” a technical euphemism for what are essentially mistakes made by healthcare providers, are never acceptable, even when patients are free to have a conversation about them with their doctors.
-On top of that, just because a doctor is now able to settle quickly does not mean she will, or that a patient will be offered enough money to fix the problem.
-It isn’t the doctor who is personally handing over compensation — it’s her malpractice insurance company, which may also works with the hospital.
+While in some cases the Candor Act may allow you to make a fair and timely recovery without litigation, that does not mean this is a process you should attempt alone.
+Just because a medical professional is now able to settle quickly does not mean she will, or that a patient will be offered sufficient compensation to fix the problem.
+It isn’t the medical professional who is personally handing over compensation — it’s her malpractice insurance company, or the hospital and its insurance company.
 Insurance companies go out of their way to pay as little as possible.
 The less money they give you, the more they get to keep for their shareholders.

-While the Candor Act does hold some benefit for patients, it can also trick victims of medical malpractice into taking a lower settlement than they should.
+While the Candor Act does hold some benefit for patients, it can also trick victims of medical malpractice into taking less compensation than they should.
 That is why you should always work with an experienced medical malpractice attorney who can protect your rights and advocate on your behalf.
 To speak with our top-notch team at Leventhal Puga Braley P.C., call (303) 759-9945 or toll-free (877) 433-3906.
 We are ready to help.